NobleSkye/SkyePerms/README.md

 ## The Minecraft Tag-Based Datapack Permission Manager by NobleSkye

 ### Overview
 SkyePerms is a Minecraft datapack designed to manage permissions using tags.
 It allows players to easily switch gamemodes, manage permissions, and execute functions.
+This is mainly designed for ```play.legitimoose.com``` which is a datapack creation network to share datapacks.

 ### Installation
-1. Download the `SkyePerms-v[version#].zip` file from the [releases page](https://github.com/NobleSkye/SkyePerms/releases).
+1. Download the `SkyePerms-v[version].zip` file from the [releases page](https://github.com/NobleSkye/SkyePerms/releases).
 2. Extract the contents of the zip file.
 3. Place the extracted folder in the `datapacks` directory of your Minecraft world. \
 ```/.minecraft/saves/world/datapacks/EXTRACT HERE```
+3.5.
+Make sure the datapack files looks like ```datapacks/skyeperms/assets``` and other files.
 4. Play the world

 ### Usage